 To use Outlook Web Access (webmail)

-Do not share your personal computing credentials with anyone.
-In addition, campus technology staff will never ask you for your username or password.
-If you receive an e-mail requesting your personal information, it is a phishing attempt.
-Please report phishing attempts on your account to the help desk at 830-792-7344.
+Do not share your personal computing credentials.
+Be aware that campus technology staff will never ask you for your username or password.

 How do I log on to email?

 Schreiner e-mail services are now housed in the cloud at:

 You may still type the old URL (mail.schreiner.edu) and be redirected to the Office 365 Web Mail service.

 See the Help section of this website; contact the Help Desk at 830-792-7344

 Spam, Phishing, & Viruses

 Spam is unwanted or unsolicited material that travels via email (commonly spam includes advertising or marketing in some fashion or another).
 Schreiner University has measures in place to reduce and block much of the spam that is aimed at our users and network.
 However, it is your responsibility to evaluate messages and files that are sent to you.
 The best indicator that you have been sent spam is to examine closely the contact name and email address of the sender.
 If you suspect the message is spam do not open the email, simply delete the message.
 If the same message is sent to you repeatedly, block the sender or contact the Help Desk.
 Never open a link in an email.
 Paste the URL into the address line and see if it really goes where the email says it will.